ryanjhay-24/Simple-Grading-System-made-in-Java/readme.md

 ## How it works

 1. `input.java` prompts the user for the number of students, then reads each student's name, ID, and grade.
-2. `CalculationandIDSearcher.java` evaluates each student's grade and marks whether they passed.
+2. `Calculation.java` evaluates each student's grade and marks whether they passed.
 3. `Output.java` displays the student information with name, ID, grade, and pass/fail status.
 4. `Main.java` connects the steps and runs the application.